M.F.A. in Creative Writing Faculty

 Fiction and Nonfiction

-Bill McGee is a contributing editor to Consumer Reports and a travel columnist for USAToday.com.
-His work has appeared in The Washington Post, New York Magazine, Condé Nast Traveler, and many other publications.
+Bill McGee is the author of Attention All Passengers: The Truth About the Airlines, a contributing editor to Consumer Reports and a travel columnist for USAToday.com.
+His work has appeared in the Washington Post, New York Magazine, Condé Nast Traveler, and many other publications.

-Robert Plath is the author of numerous collections of poetry, including Ashtrays and Bulls, Whiskey and Clay, and Tapping Ashes in the Dark.
+Robert Plath is the author of numerous collections of poetry, including Ashtrays & Bulls, Whiskey and Clay, and Tapping Ashes in the Dark.

 Paul Zimmerman (See Fiction and Nonfiction section.)